 Our meal was exciting, deliciously satisfying, and memorable for all the right reasons.

 It’s also young.
-Scary young when you think how good this place is only a few months in!
-With a little more time and experience we can only imagine what recognition they’ll be receiving from their peers and the public alike!
+Scary young when you think how good it is after only a few months!
+With a little more time and experience we can only imagine what recognition they’ll be receiving from their peers and the public alike.

 Aloft is located at Brooke Street Pier, Hobart.

-You can find their website here – Aloft
+You can find their website and the current Aloft menu here – Aloft

 Alternatively, regular updates can be found on their Facebook page here – Aloft on Facebook